 Jyotisha software calculations must be properly programmed to adjust for DST.
-Therefore I recommend for USA births that occur near the stop-start boundaries of DST, try to use Jyotisha software coded in the USA and not the websites hosted in India and elsewhere.
+Therefore, it is recommended for USA births that occur near the stop-start boundaries of DST, try to use Jyotisha software coded in the USA and not the websites hosted in India and elsewhere.

 But even perfect software doesn't take all of the guesswork out of it.
 While state law might officially require all births to be recorded in standard time, the birth-assisting nurses might have recorded the local time showing on their wristwatch.
 Even with superb software (I use Shri Jyoti Star) rectification might be needed due to the vicissitudes of American DST.

-If you are interested in studying Jyotisha but not yet ready to invest in professional software, I would recommend the *free-to-download* and highly accurate Jyotisha s/w coded by Pt.
-Narasimha Rao available at http://www.vedicastrologer.org/jh/
+If you are interested in studying Jyotisha but not yet ready to invest in professional software, It would be recommended to obtain the free-to-download and highly accurate Jyotishavidya software, coded by Pt.
+Narasimha Rao, available at http://www.vedicastrologer.org/jh/

 Best wishes for your success in Jyotisha studies,